 Breeds Prone to Poor Oral Health

 Many studies have found that smaller dog breeds are more prone to having issues when it comes to oral health.
-Experts believe that this comes from their teeth being closer together and allowing a larger amount of tartar and plaque to build up.
+Experts believe that this is due to their teeth being closer together and allowing a larger amount of tartar and plaque to build up.
 If you have a smaller dog breed, be sure to brush their teeth on a consistent basis and stay on top of vet visits to ensure their dental health is up to the necessary standards.

 Poor Dietary Habits

 Additionally, sometimes even proper dog food can cause your dog's breath to be less than appealing.
 Both dry dog food and wet, canned food are both thought to offer different benefits for Fido.
-Dry food is known to help keep your dog's teeth clean.
-Wet food’s high water content is known to be beneficial for Fido's oral health.
+Wet food’s high water content is known to be beneficial for dogs with urinary problems.
+It can also be good for finicky eaters and dogs that are missing many teeth that have a harder time chewing kibble.
 With that being said, wet, canned food typically doesn't have the most pleasant smell and will likely cause your dog to have stinky breath.
 Typically, bad breath from canned food can easily be resolved with water and time.

 As strange as it may sound, if your dog's breath has a sweet and fruity smell it may be a sign of diabetes.
-If diabetes is left undiagnosed and subsequently untreated, it often leads to a build-up of bacteria in the mouth which then causes oral odors to develop.
+If diabetes is left undiagnosed and subsequently untreated, it can lead to a life-threatening condition known as diabetic ketoacidosis.
+The change in your dog’s breath is due to a buildup of ketones in the body.
 Diabetes is very treatable if caught early but can lead to serious health conditions if the condition worsens without detection.
 Luckily, there are symptoms to look out for other than unusually sweet-smelling or fruity breath.
 Other symptoms of diabetes include:

 - Change in appetite

 - Increased urination